Skype update adds 3G calling

 The Skype app on the iPhone has allowed you to make VOIP calls using Wi-Fi for a long time now.
 Two of the most requested features for the app have been (1) the ability to run in the background and (2) the ability to work over 3G.
-The first feature will be possible once iPhone Software 4.0 comes out โ which could be released any day now.
+The first feature will be possible once iPhone Software 4.0 comes out — which could be released any day now.
 This feature will make Skype much more useful because your iPhone can ring when you have an incoming Skype call even if you are not currently using the Skype app.

 The second frequently requested feature has been the ability for Skype to work over 3G instead of Wi-Fi.
 This feature was just added in the 2.0 version of the app that came out a few days ago.
 Thus, you can now place and receive a Skype call even if you are not in a Wi-Fi hot spot.

-The Skype app is free and Skype-to-Skype calls over Wi-Fi are free, but when version 2.0 came out a few days ago, Skype said that Skype-to-Skype calls over 3G would only be free until the end of August, 2010, after which the company said it would charge a small monthly fee for the service:
+free, but when version 2.0 came out a few days ago, Skype said that Skype-to-Skype calls over 3G would only be free until the end of

 However, shortly thereafter, Skype changed its mind … at least for a little while.
 A post on the official Skype blog now says that Skype-to-Skype calls on 3G will be free until the end of 2010.
 Enjoy the feature for now, but keep in mind that at some point, this might be a feature that you need to pay for.